magic-systems-io/laravel-notifyre-sms/docs/getting-started/INSTALLATION.md

 NOTIFYRE_DRIVER=log
 ```

 Messages are logged to `storage/logs/laravel.log` instead of being sent.
-The log driver returns `null` for testing
+The log driver returns a mock response for testing
 purposes.

 ### Production